 How low can interest rates go?
 As it turns out, below zero.
-This is by no means an icy proposition as that might suggest, but instead a strategy to heat up economic growth – and one that has been making headlines in the past few weeks, especially following comments by former Federal Reserve chairman Alan Greenspan.
+This is by no means an icy proposition as that might suggest, but instead a strategy to heat up economic growth.
+It was a hot topic in September 2019, following comments by former Federal Reserve chairman Alan Greenspan.
 He suggested that negative interest rates, in play in other parts of the world, were on their way to the U.S. But not everyone is convinced that the promise of negative interest rates is a positive economic policy.
 For one, the current Fed chairman is dismissing the idea.
 Check out these negative interest rate insights:

 - First, a refresher.
 Zina Kumok, a financial blogger who has written several columns for Knowledge@Wharton High school, starts with the basics.
 “Interest is the cost of using someone else’s money.
 When you borrow money, you pay interest and when you lend money, you earn interest.
 The interest rate is the price borrowers pay for the use of money they do not own – like that 6.8% rate I paid on my student loan.
 Interest can be bad if you’re borrowing, and good if you’re investing money.
 If you open a savings account at the bank — which means you are actually lending money to your bank – you earn a very low rate of interest, usually around 0.06%.
 So, if you put in $1,000, after a year you will only earn 60¢.
 Different financial products earn different rates of annual interest – some more than others, often depending on the riskiness of the investment.”